Classic Motorcycle Build

 Norton Commando chaincase removal

-With drift pin and hammer, the locking plate tabs are tapped out of the way to access the bolt head.
+With drift pin and hammer, the locking plate tabs can be tapped out of the way to access the bolt head.

 vintage British motorcycle restoration